wbeebe/pyqt/README.md

 ## examples

-These are some of the various examples I wrote to understand how to create certain types of UI compositions using PyQt5 (Python 3 with Qt 5) on a Raspberry Pi running Raspbian Buster.
+These are some of the various examples I wrote to understand how to create certain types of UI compositions using PyQt6 (Python 3 with Qt 6) on a Raspberry Pi 4 running Raspbian 64-bit.
 Nothing earth-shattering, but they do sorta build on one another.

 ## License

-    Copyright (c) 2019 William H. Beebe, Jr.
+    Copyright (c) 2021 William H. Beebe, Jr.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.